 Also called “non-traditional” softballs, these are mainly for younger kids.
 These balls are softer on the outside, which can minimize the injuries and pain if the ball hits a player accidentally.
-The special design makes these softballs as expensive as regulation softballs.
+The special design makes these slow pitch softballs as expensive as regulation softballs.

 COR and Compression Ratings

-The softballs you buy for game use must conform to the COR and compression ratings set by your league.
+The slow pitch softballs you buy for game use must conform to the COR and compression ratings set by your league.
 These ratings are generally printed on the softballs, which the umpire will check.
 If the right markings aren’t there, then the umpire won’t allow the use of the ball.

 The compression rating can be 275, 350, 400, or 525 pounds.
 Sometimes the “pounds” are left off, but you know these are for the compression.
 This rating indicates the amount of force needed (in number of pounds) to compress the softball by ¼ of an inch.

 A higher compression rating indicates a harder core inside the softball.
 It means the ball is more likely to go farther when it’s hit.